notealoud/bbbdg/src/site/notes/Books Beans Boots/Writing/writing.md

 ## 🌿 writing

-When I quit my day job in April 2019 in a bid to forge my own path, I came across someone who seemed to be doing exactly what I dreamed of.
+When I quit my day job in April 2019 in a bid to forge my own path and on a quest not to die with my [[Books Beans Boots/Writing/music|music]] still in me, I came across someone who seemed to be doing exactly what I dreamed of.
 They had created a writing life.
 We spoke and then I went off in a different direction because I didn't think I should copy what she was doing.

 For almost three more years, I did a range of other things.
 I was a self-employed Business Advisor, website creator, eCourse host.
 I talked a lot about living at a gentler pace and my Essence Map.
 The latter never really gained any traction.